Full Scale

 Another alternative is to hire consultants or use a company that does custom software development.
 This option can be even more expensive than using It recruiters.

-However, it might make sense if you have a short-term project or don’t have the in-house expertise to lead it.
-For example, you need someone who is an expert at WordPress.
-It might be best just to hire an expert consultant.
+However, it might make sense if you have a short-term project or donโt have the in-house expertise to lead it.
+For example, if you need someone who is an expert at WordPress, it might be best to hire an expert consultant.

-Custom software development companies can also be a great choice if you have a large project to do and your in-house team can not get it accomplished.
+Custom software development companies can also be a great choice if you have a large project and your in-house team can not accomplish it.
 As part of developing software, having engineers write the code is only part of the solution.

 In software teams, you will need dev managers, project managers, product owners, and other people to contribute.
 Often, companies lack the bandwidth to do critical projects.
 It could be that hiring an outside firm might be the only way to get it done.